How we find you the best home insurance in Winnipeg.

 There are four basic types of home insurance:

 Comprehensive - This type of policy provides the most coverage.
-It covers your home and its contents against all perils, except for those are that are explicitly left out of the policy.
+It covers your home and its contents against all perils, except for those that are explicitly left out of the policy.
 Comprehensive insurance is the most expensive type of policy.

 Standard - A standard policy offers less coverage than a comprehensive policy.
 It only covers your house and contents against named perils.